wahabaa/keystroke_auth/README.md

 <br>
 <h2><strong> Keystrokes Logger File</strong></h2>

-The `logger.js` file has been provided to unintrusively captures user's keystrokes data while they attempt to login.
+The `logger.js` file has been provided to unintrusively capture user's keystrokes data while they attempt to login.
 To use this code, please follow the steps below.

 1. Add the line below into the html code.
 Kindly change the "path" to the path where the logger.js file is.